Open to opportunities Hi, I'm Ben Schippers

 Built Premier Engineering from a 3-person pilot to 150 agents handling 60K incidents/year.
 Full lifecycle ownership—built it, scaled it, responsibly wound it down when business conditions changed.

-• Top 2.5% customer satisfaction globally (195/200)
+• Top 2.5% customer satisfaction score among Premier Support engineers (195/200).

-• Created knowledge base with 90+ articles adopted across multiple departments
+• Created knowledge base with 90+ articles adopted across multiple departments.

-1,000+ Office 365 migrations across 12 global partners.
+Managed partner programs spanning 1,000+ Office 365 migrations across 12 global partners.
 Built partner enablement programs for enterprise cloud adoption.

 Skills